Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Notre Dame Stats and Trends

-- Notre Dame has seven wins against the spread in 12 games this season.
+- Notre Dame has seven wins against the spread in 12 games this year.

-- This season, the Fighting Irish have an against the spread record of 5-2 in their seven games as a favorite of 2.5 points or more.
+- The Fighting Irish have an ATS record of 5-2 in their seven games as a favorite of 2 points or more so far this season.

-- Notre Dame's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Notre Dame's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Notre Dame puts up more than 16.8 points, it is 7-2 against the spread and 11-0 overall.
+- Notre Dame is 7-2 against the spread and 11-0 overall in games when it records more than 16.8 points.

-- When Notre Dame picks up more than 273.6 yards, the team is 6-3 against the spread and 10-1 overall.
+- In games that Notre Dame churns out over 273.6 yards, the team is 6-3 against the spread and 10-1 overall.

 - The Fighting Irish have turned the ball over 14 times this season, four fewer than the Cowboys have forced (18).